pilgun/app-run-and-log/README.md

 This is the very basic automated testing pipeline for Android.
 Its only purpose is to find *healthy* apps and to filter out all the apps that could not be tested (therefore, not healthy) on your particular device or emulator.
-Not healthy apps affect evaluation of dynamic analysis tools effectiveness.
+Not healthy apps affect the evaluation of dynamic analysis tools effectiveness.

 **_Healthy_** app is the app that can be installed onto selected device and does not crash upon startup.